Elkholy2021/pendulum_simulation/README.md

 ```bash
 ros2 run pendulum_simulation water_current_pub --ros-args -p "x:= 4.1" -p "y:=0.0" -p "z:=-2.1"
 ```
-Also if you want to add some disturbances to the water current you can add the ros-arg ''' dist ''' which is integer greater than or equal to zero where zero is no disturbances and high number means high fluctions.
+Also if you want to add some disturbances to the water current you can add the ros-arg ``` dist ``` which is integer greater than or equal to zero where zero is no disturbances and high number means high fluctions.
 You can simply run this command as an example:
 ```bash
 ros2 run pendulum_simulation water_current_pub --ros-args -p "x:= 4.1" -p "y:=0.0" -p "z:=-2.1" -p "dist:=15"
 ```
 If you did not provide the arguments, the node will publish the default values

-If you did not run the node ''' water_current_pub ''' or  the node got inturpted while running, the simulation parameters will be loaded from the yaml file.
+If you did not run the node ``` water_current_pub``` or  the node got inturpted while running, the simulation parameters will be loaded from the yaml file.